127 Hours: Production

-Soundtrack
+Music

 Release

 127 Hours was screened at the Toronto International Film Festival on 12 September 2010, following its premiere at the 2010 Telluride Film Festival.
 The film was selected to close the 2010 London Film Festival on 28 October 2010.
-It was given a limited release in the United States by Fox Searchlight Pictures on 5 November 2010.
+It was given a limited release in the United States by Fox Searchlight Pictures on 5 November 2010, followed by wide release on 28 January 2011.
 It was released in the United Kingdom by Pathé's then-theatrical distributor Warner Bros.
-Entertainment UK on 7 January 2011, which will be the last Pathé film to be released by Warner Bros. before returning to distributing Pathé films including Parallel Mothers and The Duke and in India on 26 January 2011.
+Entertainment UK on 7 January 2011, and in India on 26 January 2011.

 There were many published reports (not all confirmed) that the trailer and film made audience members ill.
 The Huffington Post, in November 2010, wrote that it "has gotten audiences fainting, vomiting and worse in numbers unseen since The Exorcist – and the movie has not even hit theaters yet."

 During the screenings at Telluride Film Festival, two people required medical attention.
 At the first screening, an audience member became lightheaded and was taken out of the screening on a gurney.
 During a subsequent screening, another viewer suffered a panic attack.
 Similar reactions were reported at the Toronto International Film Festival and a special screening hosted by Pixar and Lee Unkrich, director of Toy Story 3 (2010) and Coco (2017).
 The website Movieline published "Armed and Dangerous: A Comprehensive Timeline of Everyone Who's Fainted (Or Worse) at 127 Hours."

 Home media

-20th Century Fox Home Entertainment released 127 Hours on DVD and Blu-ray on March 1, 2011 in the United States and on June 6, 2011 in the United Kingdom under the Pathé label.
+20th Century Fox Home Entertainment released 127 Hours on DVD and Blu-ray on March 1, 2011, in the United States and on June 6, 2011, in the United Kingdom under the Pathé label.

+Reception

 Critical response

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 93% based on 238 critic reviews, with an average rating of 8.30/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 93% based on 239 critic reviews, with an average rating of 8.2/10.
 The site's critical consensus reads, "As gut-wrenching as it is inspirational, 127 Hours unites one of Danny Boyle's most beautifully exuberant directorial efforts with a terrific performance from James Franco."
 On Metacritic, which assigns a weighted average rating to reviews, the film has an average score of 82 out of 100, based on 38 critic reviews, indicating "universal acclaim".

 Writing for DVD Talk, Casey Burchby concluded that "127 Hours will stay with you not necessarily as a story of survival, but as a story of a harrowing interior experience".
 Richard Roeper of The Chicago Sun-Times gave the film four stars, said he believed Franco deserved an Oscar nomination for his performance, and called the film "one of the best of the decade."
 Roger Ebert also awarded the film four stars out of four and wrote that "127 Hours is like an exercise in conquering the unfilmable".
 Gazelle Emami wrote for The Huffington Post, describing Franco's performance as "mesmerizing" and "incredible."

+Top ten lists

+127 Hours was on many critics' top ten lists for 2010.